The Assessment Centre

 WHAT HAPPENS NEXT?

 After your career discussion, you'll be given feedback about your assessment and your next steps.
-If you're joining the Army Reserve, you'll be given the opportunity to enlist before you leave (if you've passed and all checks are complete).

 Once you're home, we'll be in touch with you after a few days to chat about how you got on and what happens next.